-Options to purchase 3,722,000 shares of common stock at process ranging from \$0.09 to \$5.00 per share were outstanding at December 31, 2012, but were not included in the computation of diluted EPS for the same period as the inclusion would have been antidilutive.
+Options to purchase 15,734,500 shares of common stock at prices ranging from \$0.08 to \$2.33 per share were outstanding at December 31, 2013, but were not included in the computation of diluted EPS for the same period as the inclusion would have been antidilutive, given the Company's net loss.
+Options to purchase 3,722,000 shares of common stock at prices ranging from \$0.09 to \$5.00 per share were outstanding at December 31, 2012, but were not included in the computation of diluted EPS for the same period as the inclusion would have been antidilutive, given the Company's net loss.